Chamidilshan/Quizzer-App/README.md

 # Quizzler ❓

-A quiz app that tests your general knowledge
+A quiz app that tests your general knowledge.
+Created quiz app with reviewing Stateful and Stateless Widgets as well as learning about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects.

 ## Authors